Accident and emergency information

 - The location, including the area or room in the building

 - What's happened?

-At this point the Security Lodge will call an ambulance.
-They will also dispatch caretakers and security to assist and arrange access for the ambulance crew, and call you back to confirm that the ambulance is on its way.
+The Security Lodge will call an ambulance and dispatch caretakers and security to assist and arrange access for the ambulance crew.
+They will call you back to confirm that the ambulance is on its way.

-Please contact Campus Security if you're the victim of, or witness, an incident on campus.
+Please contact Campus Security if you're the victim of, or witness, a crime or security incident on campus.

 Reporting sexual violence

 For specialist and confidential medical support and advice after a sexual assault the best place to go is the Treetops Centre, Portsmouth’s Sexual Assault Referral Centre.
 Phone the 24/7 helpline on +44 (0)300 123 6616.

 The University's dedicated liaison officer supports students with any police-related enquiries or issues you have on campus.

 Police Constable (PC) Clare Parry is an experienced police officer, who has worked extensively with victims of crime and in the community.